nknapp/thought/README.md

 If you create a file `.thought/partials/contributing.md.hbs`, it will replace the default `partials/contributing.md.hbs` file.
 Same for templates.

+#### Handlebars-Helpers

+Thought comes with a default set of Handlebars-helpers, that can be called from within templates and partials.
+Have a look at the [API docs of the builtin-helpers](docs/helpers.md).
+All helpers that are [built-into Handlebars](http://handlebarsjs.com/builtin_helpers.html) are also available, of course.

 ### Customizing the preprocessor

 Thought uses `preprocessor.js` function to extend the `package.json` before passing it to the handlebars